 Armageddon finally came to St. Petersburg this past winter—sorry, the Tropicana Dome wasn’t one of its casualties—as the Tampa Bay Rays lost both manager Joe Maddon and GM Andrew Freidman, the two prime architects of the team’s recent winning ways.
 So who’s minding the store now?
 Try two first-timers in thirtysomething GM Matt Silverman and manager Kevin Cash, whose most prestigious baseball employment to date was as Cleveland’s bullpen coach.
 Can the two successfully mimic Maddon and Friedman and conspire to squeeze every bit of effort from a young (yet promising) rotation and a lineup that, beyond third baseman Evan Longoria, isn’t going to scare too many opponents?
 Some experts are suggesting that the Rays can catch everyone by surprise and take advantage of a broken AL East, but I’m skeptical.
 After all, it’s tough bouncing back from a nuclear winter.

-Thanks to Kansas City, the Toronto Blue Jays now own the majors’ longest active postseason drought at 21 years.
+Thanks to the Kansas City Royals, the Toronto Blue Jays now own the majors’ longest active postseason drought at 21 years.
 That may seem a wild thought to those of us who still remember their back-to-back conquests of the early 1990s like it was just yesterday—but hey, time flies.
 So what must the Blue Jays of present do to scratch their name off the top of the waiting list?
 Quite a bit, actually.
 They were cunning enough to sign free agent catcher Russell Martin and acquire superb Oakland third baseman Josh Donaldson to bulk up an offense that already includes prodigious mainstays in Jose Bautista and Edwin Encarnacion, but all that still can’t hide the fact that Toronto has major weaknesses with an inexperienced outfield beyond Bautista, a thin rotation and an underwhelming, unsettled bullpen with no established closer.
 A positive burst of youth from top pitching prospect Aaron Sanchez and rookie center fielder Dalton Pompey (yes, the “Pompey eruption” references await) is vital for the Blue Jays to shake off their ceaseless playoff absence.